ru-fu/sdk-nrf/doc/nrf/doc_build.rst

 To add other versions of the documentation to your local documentation output, build the versions from a tagged release and rename the :file:`html` folder to the respective version (for example, |release_number_tt|).

-Filtering expected warnings
+Dealing with warnings
-***************************
+*********************

+When building the documentation, all warnings are regarded as errors, so they will make the documentation build fail.

-There are some known issues with Sphinx/Breathe that generate Sphinx warnings even though the input is valid C code.
-While these issues are being considered for fixing Zephyr provides a Sphinx extension that allows to filter them out based on a set of regular expressions.
-The extension is named ``zephyr.warnings_filter`` and is located at ``${ZEPHYR_BASE}/doc/_extensions/zephyr/warnings_filter.py``.
-It can be enabled on docsets that generate warnings caused by known issues.
-Refer to the documentation found in the extension sources for details on how to use it.
+However, there are some known issues with Sphinx and Breathe that generate Sphinx warnings even though the input is valid C code.

-The most common warning reported by Sphinx/Breathe is related to duplicate C declarations.
-This warning may be caused by different Sphinx/Breathe issues:

-- Multiple declarations of the same object are not supported
+To deal with such unavoidable warnings, Zephyr provides the Sphinx extension ``zephyr.warnings_filter`` that filters out warnings based on a set of regular expressions.
+You can find the extension at :file:`ncs/zephyr/doc/_extensions/zephyr/warnings_filter.py`.

+The configuration file that defines the expected warnings for the sdk-nrf documentation is located at :file:`ncs/nrf/doc/nrf/known-warnings.txt`.
+It contains regular expressions to filter out warnings related to duplicate C declarations.
-- Different objects (e.g. a struct and a function) can not share the same name
+These warnings are caused by different objects (for example, a struct and a function or nested elements) sharing the same name.
-- Nested elements (e.g. in a struct or union) can not share the same name